The owner of a horse who was given about a 50% chance of survival as he was in such pain says she will never trim whiskers again.

 Owing to the ligament injury, that summer was the first time Eloise had trimmed BB’s whiskers.
 She was warned it can often be a seasonal conditions, so she dared not plan any competitions the following spring, but he has not suffered since.

 “There’s no science behind it being his whiskers and lots of people think differently; he could have just got better, but the more I investigated, the more it made sense,” she said.
 “The vet kept saying he had sensory overload, it was all in the head, and the whiskers are sensory, and it’s all the same area.

-The ban will come into force in FEI events next summer
+The ban came into force at FEI events on 1 July

 “Some head-shakers only do it in daylight, but he did it all the time; it makes you think.”

 Eloise said she had always trimmed whiskers, without realising their true function.

 “I had no idea,” she said.
 “I’m never touching them again.”

 H&H vet Karen Coumbe said: “The whiskers provide almost constant sensory input from all the nerve signals received from their touch receptors, which dampen other signals going to the brain.
 So, if the whiskers are removed, it can alter pain perception.

 “It is very possible that this will affect the horse’s brain and potentially trigger head-shaking.
 It will be interesting to see if the new legislation will reduce the incidence of head-shaking going forward.”